dvonlehman/typescript-lambda-starter/README.md

-# typescript-lambda-template
+# typescript-lambda-starter

-This is a boilerplate template for Lambda functions written in TypeScript.
+This is a starter template for Lambda functions written in TypeScript.

 ## What's Included

 - Solution file system skeleton
-- eslint config
+- Basic eslint/prettier setup
 - Jest test setup
 - Set of npm scripts for common operations (`test`, `deploy`, `runlocal`)
 - Bash deploy script that creates new Lambda version